ecurry15/CF-Azuki-Dead-in-the-Water/README.md

 ## :triangular_flag_on_post: Flag 19 - 22 – How did the attacker inhibit system recovery?

 **Finding**: The attacker ran `vssadmin.exe delete shadows /all /quiet` to delete recovery points.
 Next, they ran `vssadmin.exe resize shadowstorage /for=C: /on=C: /maxsize=401MB`, which limited the recovery storage size.
-Finally, they ran `"bcdedit.exe" /set -encodedCommand ZABlAGYAYQB1AGwAdAA= recoveryenabled No `, when Base64 decoded, the command reads `bcdedit /set {default} recoveryenabled No`.
+Finally, they ran `"bcdedit.exe" /set -encodedCommand ZABlAGYAYQB1AGwAdAA= recoveryenabled No `.
+When the command is Base64 decoded, it reads `bcdedit /set {default} recoveryenabled No`.
 This final command disabled system recovery.

 **Thoughts**: I discovered `vssadmin.exe`, `bcdedit.exe`, and `wbadmin` all from the Mitre article on ID: `T1490` (Inhibit System Recovery).